-Welcome to our new Kids Page
+Welcome to our Summer Activity Page

 This page is for all you kids who are interested in learning about dogs, how to help look after your own pet dog, and how to be safe around dogs.